 With regard to the consumption of alcohol by students, it is the College's intention that its policies comply with state and local laws governing the use, distribution, and consumption of alcohol.
 For example, state law prohibits:

 The College recognizes that some of its students are twenty-one (21) or older and therefore are permitted to consume alcohol under state law.
 In order to regulate the availability, furnishing, and consumption of alcohol by these students who are twenty-one (21) or older, the College has promulgated specific rules and regulations regarding the limitations and restrictions about drinking on College-owned or controlled property or as a part of any College off-campus activity.
-These regulations are set forth specifically in Section II.
-A. of Policies, Rules, and Regulations, available here.
+These regulations are set forth specifically in section A of the Student Regulations.

 The use of alcohol by an employee while on College-owned or controlled grounds or as part of a Kenyon College activity, including meal periods and breaks, is prohibited except when authorized by the College for approved College functions.
 No employee shall report to work while under the influence of illicit drugs or alcohol.